Policies and Procedures Governing Canvas

 Managing Users in Organizations

 Teachers can manage the users in an organization.
 See the Canvas guide, "How do I add users to a course?".
 Note: due to technical limitations in Canvas, teachers cannot add other teachers.
-To add other teachers to an organization, open a ticket with Learning Technologies.
+To add other teachers to an organization, open a ticket with Learning Technology Services.

 Acceptable Use